davemaher95/hello-world-3/README.md

 # hello-world-3

-hi how are you
+ character 1 : hi how are you

 im good thanks yourself

-ah grand thanks hows the wife
+character 1 : ah grand thanks hows the wife

 you she is doing quite well settled in nicely with her new job

-thats great tell her congradulations
+character 1 : thats great tell her i said congradulations :D